jeffsp/SPOC/README.md

 # Design

+* Applications
-* Applications always preserve point record ordering
+  * Always preserve point record ordering, except when the total number of point records changes
-* 64-bit double precision
-* Linear complexity algorithms
-    * Exception: Quantiles in `spoc_info`
-    * Exception: Nearest neighbor is linear in number of neighbors, not number of points
-* STL conformance where appropriate
-* Functional programming style: avoid OOP
   * Implicit streaming support
     * Streaming is provided by anonymous and named pipes
     * Point record ordering is always preserved
     * LASlib does not support streaming
   * Avoid dependencies.
 Current dependencies are:
     * zlib for compression
     * OpenMP for parallelization
     * laslib for las/spoc translation utilities
+  * This project is defined for Linux-based systems, including MAC OS and Windows Subsystem for Linux

+* API
+  * STL conformance where appropriate
+  * Functional programming style: avoid OOP
+  * X, Y, and Z point coordinates use 64-bit double precision data types
+  * Point records are stored in a vector, and functions operate on point record vector indexes, rather than operating on the point records themselves, where possible
+  * Most functions provide the strong exception guarantee by accepting only const reference parameters and returning either indexes into the input data or copies of the input data
+  * Linear complexity algorithms
+    * Exception: Quantiles in `spoc_info`
+    * Exception: Nearest neighbor is linear in number of neighbors, not number of points
   * SPOC makes assumptions about the byte ordering, and is therefore not portable
-* This project is defined for Linux-based systems, including MAC OS and Windows Subsystem for Linux

 # Project Roadmap